artemsharkUfa/artemsharkUfa/README.md

 - 👀 I’m interested in the crypto world, developing and improving my skills
 - 🌱 Currently, I am developing skills in installing and maintaining test networks, at the early stages of various projects.
 - Not so long ago, a big boost in my development was provided by the near project and participation in stake-wars.
-- Where I learned how to back up a year, install a bot to track the health of my validator.
+- Where I learned how to back up a node, install a bot to track the health of my validator.
 - 📫 You can contact me in the discard ID: Artem_Shark#0245
 <!---
 artemsharkUfa/artemsharkUfa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.